backstage/backstage/.changeset/techdocs-twenty-donuts-eat.md

 '@backstage/plugin-techdocs-backend': minor
 ---

-Introduce the annotation `backstage.io/techdocs-ref: <relative-target>` as an alias for `backstage.io/techdocs-ref: dir:<relative-target>`.
+Improve the annotation `backstage.io/techdocs-ref: dir:<relative-target>` that links to a path that is relative to the source of the annotated entity.
-This annotation works with both the basic and the recommended flow, however, it will be most useful with the basic approach.
+This annotation works with the basic and the recommended flow, however, it will be most useful with the basic approach.

+This change remove the deprecation of the `dir` reference and provides first-class support for it.
 In addition, this change removes the support of the deprecated `github`, `gitlab`, and `azure/api` locations from the `dir` reference preparer.

 #### Example Usage

-The new annotation is convenient if the documentation is stored in the same location, i.e. the same git repository, as the `catalog-info.yaml`.
+The annotation is convenient if the documentation is stored in the same location, i.e. the same git repository, as the `catalog-info.yaml`.
 While it is still supported to add full URLs such as `backstage.io/techdocs-ref: url:https://...` for custom setups, documentation is mostly stored in the same repository as the entity definition.
 By automatically resolving the target relative to the registration location of the entity, the configuration overhead for this default setup is minimized.
 Since it leverages the `@backstage/integrations` package for the URL resolution, this is compatible with every supported source.

 Consider the following examples:

-> Note that the short version `<target>` is only an alias for the still supported `dir:<target>`.

 1. "I have a repository with a single `catalog-info.yaml` and a TechDocs page in the root folder!"